davidmoore1/keymanengine-spm/README.md

 depends on and builds with Carthage during its build process.

 ### Installation
-Add this repo to as a Swift Package dependency to your project
+Add this repo as a Swift Package dependency to your project
 ```
 https://github.com/davidmoore1/keymanengine-spm
 ```